 How to Grow Hedge Roses

 Site selection is the most important ingredient to successful growing hedge roses.
 Most prefer full sun, but a partially sunny location is sufficient, however, not as many blooms will be produced.

 Almost any type of soil, provided it is well draining and has a pH of 5.5 to 8.0, is perfect for hedge roses.

-If plants com bare root, soak them in a bucket of water for 12 hours prior to planting.
+If plants come bare root, soak them in a bucket of water for 12 hours prior to planting.
 Balled and burlap roses should have twine and burlap removed carefully.

-Dig a hole 2 to 3 times as deep and loosen soil 5 times wider than the root base.
+Dig a hole two to three times as deep and loosen soil five times wider than the root base.
 Place the rose so that the base of the stem is just above the soil.
 Compact soil around the roots and finish filling the hole.
 Water the plant in well.